 The first step in taking back control is to be completely honest with yourself and accept that there is a problem, but that you have the will to confront it.
 Having done so, you have taken the biggest step to addressing the issue.
 It may be that simply standing back and realising that you have been displaying some of the above behaviours is enough to make you adjust your approach and allow you to resume control.
 Alternatively, you may feel you need help, advice and support.

 You can talk in confidence to one of our customer service team members.
 They all understand the issues involved and have been specially trained to provide you with information and guidance.
+You can call our 24/7 RG support line direct on 08003163488 or chat to us online.
 Alternatively, speak to someone else from your own circle of family or friends who you know and trust.

 Never be afraid or embarrassed to ask for help.